 Marc holds an M.S. in Industrial/Organizational Psychology and professional certificates in Human Resources Management, Project Management, Technical Writing, and Business Management.
-He has earned SHRM-SCP and IPMA-SCP certifications.
+He has earned a SHRM-SCP certification.
 Marc has over 21 years of experience in public, private, and consulting organizations.
 His areas of practice include succession and workforce planning, selection research and test development, strategic organizational initiatives, workforce analytics, organizational surveys, coaching, training program development, recruitment, career guidance, workforce reduction, compensation administration, and other human resources activities.
 He has presented at regional and international conferences and has been published in professional journals.
 Marc was a recipient of a 2018 GCN Government Innovation Award.